 This methodology is steeped deeply in Scripture and liturgy.
 As the child uses materials designed to aid their continued meditation, the true teacher, the Holy Spirit, furthers their relationship.

 What is he calling us to do with these materials?
 Receive the gifts from him; open them up and enjoy them; and offer a journey of discovery.

 Practical life is just as important to this methodology, as it gives opportunity for prayer and contemplation.
 It is the enjoyment of the gift of the work that allows for integration of body, mind and soul.

 Applying Montessori methods, children and catechist meet once a week in a specially prepared environment called the atrium where they listen, reflect and pray in harmony with the natural slow rhythm of the child.

 More information about the Catechesis of the Good Shepherd

 Catechists and assistants needed, specilized training is required.

 We are also looking for parishioners with woodworking, painting, sculpting, and

 sewing skills to make hands-on materials for the children to use in their

-Please contact Mary Beth Palko, Coordinator for Catechesis of the Good Shepherd & Coordinator for Youth Ministry.
+Please contact Mary Beth Palko, Director for Catechesis of the Good Shepherd & Youth Ministry.